hexian000/kcptun-libev/README.md

 "method": "// name here"
 ```

 If encryption is disabled or not compiled in, there is no packet overhead.
 However, no authentication tag is added to protect the server from crafted packets.
-In this case, security relies on third‑party components.
+In this case, security relies on third‐party components.
 We recommend disabling encryption only when unsolicited packets cannot reach the service, or when the traffic is already protected (e.g., WireGuard).

-In practice, we suggest using the `--genpsk` command‑line argument to generate a strong random pre‑shared key instead of a simple password.
+In practice, we suggest using the `--genpsk` command‐line argument to generate a strong random pre‐shared key instead of a simple password.

 | Encryption Method      | Since | Form | Packet Overhead | Notes                        |
 | ---------------------- | ----- | ---- | --------------- | ---------------------------- |